GoogleChrome/web.dev/src/site/content/en/media/containers-and-codecs/index.md

 WebM takes longer to create than MP4.
 This isn't surprising when you look at the results.
 While MP4 compresses to about `83%` of the original file's size, WebM is down to `78%` of the original's size, but can be much smaller.
-Your results will vary—it's important to call out that FFmpeg `4.2.2` set the default video bitrate to `200k` and in `4.3.2` it does not set a default bitrate.
+Your results will vary.
+It's important to call out that FFmpeg `4.2.2` set the default video bitrate to `200k` and in `4.3.2` it does not set a default bitrate.
 So the video is no longer  **a mere`4%` of the original**.
 You can see this for yourself using the `ls -a` [bash command] in the folder where your media files are located.